SupurCalvinHiggins/y-fast-trie/README.md

 ## Other Projects

-These other projects were additionally examined for performance comparisons and optimization ideas.
+These other projects were also examined for performance comparisons and optimization ideas.

 | Project | x-fast-trie | y-fast-trie |
 | --- | --- | --- |